meiremans/forkico/README.md

 ![alt text](https://steemitimages.com/0x0/https://steemitimages.com/DQmWmtWJRw66XNhXTHok5JzqdB85VhJkbhwPitHNi9fVFog/image.png)

-ForkIco Is an Ethereum token that you can fork(thank's c'ptain obvious).
+ForkIco Is an Ethereum token that you can fork.
 You have to touch 0 Solidity to create a Crowdsale.
-(No really, coding experience is even not required!)
+You can deploy it throug the modex platform(coming soon?)

   - 100% config
-  - 100% Unit tested
   - 100% Magical

 # Transparancy